-In general, Garp investors pick stocks with PEG Ratio less than 1 (preferably somewhere near 0.5).
+In general, GARP investors pick stocks with a PEG ratio of less than 1 (preferably somewhere near 0.5).

 Although investing in GARP stocks sounds a good idea, however, it’s not easy to find these kinds of stocks.
 While researching, you might find a ‘mediocre’ stock mistakenly considering it as a GARP stock.
 In such case, that stock will neither have ‘value’ nor good ‘growth’ potential.
 Investing in such stocks without proper investigation will get you into a lot of troubles.